NASA released a ton of software for free and here’s some you should try

 Exploring the planets, NASA style

-But perhaps your inclinations lean more towards simulating and exploring the planet and solar system.
-No worries, NASA has you there too.
+But perhaps your inclinations lean more toward simulating and exploring the planet and solar system.
+No worries, NASA has you there, too.

-There are Global Reference Atmospheric Models for Earth, Mars, Venus, and Neptune.
+There are Global Reference Atmospheric Models for Earth, Mars, Venus and Neptune.
 And Titan, for some reason.
 These models are not toys, but they might help if you’re planning an off-planet excursion and need to know exact pressures and temperatures somewhere.
 Venus probably hasn’t changed much in the last decade or two but the Earth one has been updated to 2016, the hottest year on record.

 For something a little more practical, you might try the NASA Forecast Model Web, which does a bit more of the work for you, or the Worldview Satellite Imagery Browsing and Downloading Tool, which is a way to navigate the tons of Earth imagery coming from NASA satellites.
 You’ll get the latest shots as early as 4 hours after they’re taken, which is pretty amazing.

-HazPop is a full-on iOS app that lets you browse through a constantly updated worldwide database of natural hazards like fires, storms, and earthquakes, and combine that with data on populations to determine the number affected, range of people who could come to aid, and so on.
+HazPop is a full-on iOS app that lets you browse through a constantly updated worldwide database of natural hazards like fires, storms and earthquakes, and combine that with data on populations to determine the number affected, range of people who could come to aid and so on.

-If you’re a conspiracy theorist who thinks they can prove the existence of Planet X, Nemesis, the Black Knight, or any other crypto-object in the solar system, make it so with SNAP, “an N-body high-fidelity propagation program that can model the trajectories of the planets, the Sun, and virtually any natural satellite in the solar system.”
+If you’re a conspiracy theorist who thinks they can prove the existence of Planet X, Nemesis, the Black Knight or any other crypto-object in the solar system, make it so with SNAP, “an N-body high-fidelity propagation program that can model the trajectories of the planets, the Sun, and virtually any natural satellite in the solar system.”
 Probably not super easy to learn, though.

 Hiring and evaluation, NASA style